svengreb/wand/README.md

 ### Why Mage?

 Every project involves processes that are often recurring.
 These can mostly be done with the tools supplied with the respective programming language, which in turn, in many cases, involve more time and the memorizing of longer commands with their flags and parameters.
-In order to reduce this effort or to avoid it completely, project task automation tools are used which often establish a defined standard to enable the widest possible use and unify tasks.
+In order to significantly reduce this effort or to avoid it completely, project task automation tools are used which often establish a defined standard to enable the widest possible use and unify tasks.
 They offer a user-friendly and comfortable interface to handle the processes consistently with time savings and without the need for developers to remember many and/or complex commands.
 But these tools come with a cost: the introduction of standards and the restriction to predefined ways how to handle tasks is also usually the biggest disadvantage when it comes to adaptability for use cases that are individual for a single project, tasks that deviate from the standard or not covered by it at all.

 [Mage][] is a project task automation tool which gives the user complete freedom by **not specifying how tasks are solved, but only how they are started and connected with each other**.
 This is an absolute advantage over tools that force how how a task has to be solved while leaving out individual and project specific preferences.